syncfusion-content/fileformat-docs/File-Formats/Presentation/Working-with-Charts.md

 ## Refreshing the chart

 Sometimes, the charts do not represent the actual data.
-In those cases, the charts in PowerPoint presentation should be refreshed.
+In those cases, the charts in PowerPoint Presentation should be refreshed.

-The following code example demonstrates how to refresh the charts in PowerPoint presentation.
+The following code example demonstrates how to refresh the charts in PowerPoint Presentation.

 {% tabs %}

 {% highlight c# %}

-//Opens the presentation
+//Opens the Presentation

 IPresentation presentation = Presentation.Open("Chart.pptx");